groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/net/groupdocs.editor.formats/wordprocessingformats/fromextension/_index.md

 ---
 title: FromExtension
 second_title: GroupDocs.Editor for .NET API Reference
-description: Returns instance of WordProcessingFormatsgroupdocs.editor.formats/wordprocessingformats structure associated to specified filename extension or throws an exception if extension cannot be properly parsed
+description: Retrieves an instance of the specified type WordProcessingFormatsgroupdocs.editor.formats/wordprocessingformats that has the specified file extension.
 type: docs
 weight: 120
 url: /net/groupdocs.editor.formats/wordprocessingformats/fromextension/
 ---
 ## WordProcessingFormats.FromExtension method

-Returns instance of [`WordProcessingFormats`](../../wordprocessingformats) structure, associated to specified filename extension, or throws an exception, if extension cannot be properly parsed
+Retrieves an instance of the specified type [`WordProcessingFormats`](../../wordprocessingformats) that has the specified file extension.

 ```csharp
 public static WordProcessingFormats FromExtension(string extension)